gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ```

 #### Register an application in Subscription Manager  (Subscription Manager Configuration)
-To register a SaaS application in SMS, a service instance of subscription-manager should be created and the SaaS business application should be bound to it.
+To register an SaaS application in the subscription manager service, a service instance of the subscription manager has to be created and the SaaS business application has to be bound to it.
-The instance of subscription-manager is created with a configuration json file - *sms-config.json:*.
-In the configuration.json file a url for the getDependencies and onSubscription callbacks must be provided.
+The instance of subscription manager is created with a configuration json file - sms-config.json:.
+In the configuration.json file, a url for the getDependencies callbacks and the onSubscription callbacks must be provided.
 Note that the path segments of these urls are configurable.
-However the zoneId url variable in onSubscription callback must still be provided.

 ```
 {
-  "iasServiceInstanceName" : ["ias-provider-ias"], #Name of the related IAS instance "applicationType": "application", "xsuaaSaasApplicationServiceInstanceId": "88afb2a5-5ab3-409a-9c0c-b70e2b86b1cf", #In case also an xsuaa instance is bound "appCallbacks" : {
+  "iasServiceInstanceName" : ["ias-provider-ias"], #Name of the related IAS instance "applicationType": "application", "xsuaaSaasApplicationServiceInstanceId": "88afb2a5-5ab3-409a-9c0c-b70e2b86b1cf", #SaaS Registry service instance id "appCallbacks" : {
     "dependenciesCallbacks" : {
       "url" : "https://<providerZoneId>--<providerIASTenantId>.<approuterHost>.cert.<landscapeDomain>/v1.0/callback/zones/{zoneId}/dependencies"